code-423n4/2023-01-astaria/README.md

 Note that since this codebase uses Foundry remappings for imports, cmd/ctrl-click to jump to different files is not currently supported.

+If you're using Slither, ensure you're using the latest version to avoid this sourceMap issue: crytic/crytic-compile#281.

 To install contract dependencies, run:

 ```sh